 - Easy monetization options, such as donation buttons and Google Adsense integration

-If you just need a hosting platform for your podcast, jump down to see our recommendations.
+But, if you just need a hosting platform for your podcast, jump down to see our recommendations.
 If you want to build a website, read on for a closer look at these two options.